Jonathan Ingersoll: Early life

 Ingersoll was born on April 16, 1747, in Ridgefield in what was then called the Province of Connecticut, a part of British America.
 He was the son of Rev. Jonathan Ingersoll (1713–1778) and Dorcas (née Moss) Ingersoll (1725–1811).
 His father was the chaplain for the Connecticut Troops during the French and Indian War.
 His sister, Esther Ingersoll, was married to Lt.
 Ebenezer Olmsted.

 His uncle was Jared Ingersoll Sr., a British colonial official, and his cousin, Jared Ingersoll, served as Attorney General of Pennsylvania.
 His cousin's son (his first cousin once removed), Charles Jared Ingersoll, was a U.S. Representative and the father of author Edward Ingersoll.

 He graduated from Yale College in 1766 and began practicing as a lawyer.

 Career

 From 1792 until 1797, he was a member of Connecticut council of assistants; he simultaneously served as a judge of the Connecticut Supreme Court of Errors from 1792 to 1798.

 On September 16, 1793, he was elected as a member representing his state at-large in the United States House of Representatives, by a special election (to replace Congressman-elect Benjamin Huntington who had become a Judge).
 However he declined this office before the 3rd Congress convened, so he was never sworn in.
 A replacement was elected at a special election on November 11, 1793.
 He served as Superior court judge in Connecticut, 1798–1801 and 1811–1816.

-Ingersoll was the ninth Lieutenant Governor of the State Connecticut, and twenty-ninth overall, being elected to the office annually from 1816 to 1822, and serving until his death in 1823.
+Ingersoll was the ninth Lieutenant Governor of the State of Connecticut, and twenty-ninth overall, being elected to the office annually from 1816 to 1822, and serving until his death in 1823.